Hidden Dynamics of Massive Activations in Transformer Training: Results

 The SHAP feature importance analysis identifies attention density (attention heads per hidden dimension) as the dominant architectural control for steady-state behavior, followed by the layer depth interaction term and layer position (as seen in Figure~\ref{fig:k_shap_summary}).
 This hierarchy indicates that attention architecture design has the strongest influence on long-term activation dynamics, while layer-specific effects provide secondary modulation.

 The SHAP summary plot in Figure~\ref{fig:k_shap_summary} reveals the directional relationships governing steady-state control.
 Most notably, decreasing attention density—either by reducing the number of attention heads or increasing the hidden dimension—consistently increases Parameter K, leading to higher steady-state massive activation ratios.
 This relationship suggests that models with fewer, larger attention heads will exhibit elevated baseline activation levels in the long term compared to models with many smaller heads.
-Notably, the attention density feature shows consistent directional effects across both $\gamma$ and $K$ parameters.
-While attention density is a weaker predictor for $\gamma$, the SHAP analysis reveals that changes in this architectural choice create coordinated effects: decreasing attention density simultaneously increases both $\gamma$ (bringing peaks closer in time) and $K$ (elevating the final steady-state ratio of largest to median activations).
-This coupling suggests that attention architecture modifications provide unified control over both the timing and magnitude of massive activation dynamics.
+This finding has practical implications for model architecture design: decisions about head count and hidden dimension size do not merely affect computational efficiency or representational capacity, but also systematically influence the long-term magnitude of massive activations within the network.

 The waterfall plot in Figure~\ref{fig:k_shap_waterfall} demonstrates these effects in practice, showing how a high Parameter $K$ prediction results from specific architectural choices.
 The largest contribution (+0.81) comes from the layer depth interaction term, indicating this is a deep layer within a deep model.
 Additional positive contributions from low attention density (+0.33) and high width/depth ratio (+0.45) further elevate the steady-state prediction, while early layer position (+0.01) provides additional upward pressure.